 The reason is Jeremy Corbyn.
 He has pulled Labour so far to the left that middle-income voters no longer trust it.

-Corbyn’s net approval rating is the worst of any opposition leader since counting began in 1977.
-Just 16 percent of British voters have confidence in him.
+Corbyn’s net approval rating is the lowest of any opposition leader since counting began in 1977.
+Just 16 percent of British voters have faith in him.

 The main reason is economic policy.
-Labour’s manifesto contains such far-reaching plans as:
+Labour’s manifesto contains such far-reaching proposals as:

 - Nationalization of broadband Internet, electricity distribution, mail, railways and water.